 An honorary Doctor of Laws degree is bestowed on Rev. Swanson by Kon Kuk University in Seoul.

-On November 15, Dr. Everett Swanson dies, 13 years after pioneering Compassion's ministry.
+On November 15, Dr. Everett Swanson dies, after 13 years of pioneering ministry.

 Miriam Swanson plays a prominent role as a sponsor relations representative.
 She corresponds with and talks to sponsors who have questions or comments about the ministry.

 Rev. Harvey's education and experience in business give him management expertise.
 His 13 years as a missionary in India give him a deep understanding of fieldwork.
-During his eight-year tenure, Compassion begins projects in 17 new countries.
+During his eight-year tenure, we begin projects in 17 new countries.

 In April, Miriam Swanson attends the ground-breaking ceremony for the office building and digs the first shovelful of earth.